 - Does your source data comply with the destination’s requirement or will it require conversion?

 - Map Data Objects and Fields

-After examining source data, the next step is to map the source and target tables, attributes, or fields.
+After examining the data source, the next step is to map the source and target tables, attributes, or fields.
 When a business has more data sources, types, and formats to work with, it is advisable to leverage an automated data mapping tool to automatically match source and destination entities, thereby saving time and resources.

 - Convert, Cleanse, and Load

-This step involves removing bad data, converting enterprise-wide data into a format suitable for the destination, and loading the transformed data into a data store.
+This step involves ensuring data quality by removing bad data, converting enterprise-wide data into a format suitable for the destination, and loading the transformed data into a data store.

 - Monitor and Adjust the ETL Workflows

 The final step is to check ETL workflows at periodic intervals to ensure that changing business requirements are being incorporated in the data processing pipeline.

 Astera Centerprise is a next-gen ETL solution that enables businesses to accomplish complex data integration tasks while ensuring data quality.
 The software features a high-performance cluster-based architecture, industrial-strength ETL engine, and advanced automation capabilities to streamline complex ETL projects involving large data volumes.